CurateSuite

 25. AI-enabled UK accounting practices could add GBP 2 billion to GDP and create approximately 20,000 new jobs.
 (Sage/ACCA/Demos, July 2024)

-26. 89 percent of Asia-Pacific organisations use AI; 71 percent of Australian businesses plan to increase AI use in 2026.
+26. 89 percent of Asia-Pacific organizations use AI; 71 percent of Australian businesses plan to increase AI use in 2026.
 (CPA Australia Business Technology Report 2025)

 What are firms spending on AI?